Prinz Louis Ferdinand

 Prinz Louis Ferdinand is a 1927 German silent historical drama film directed by Hans Behrendt and starring Kurt Junker, Christa Tordy, Hans Stüwe and Jenny Jugo.
-It was partly shot at the EFA Studios in Berlin.
-The film's sets were designed by the art director Erich Zander It was based on the life of Prince Louis Ferdinand of Prussia (1772–1806).
-It was part of the series of Prussian films made during Weimar Germany.
+It was partly filmed at the EFA Studios in Berlin.
+The film's sets were designed by the art director Erich Zander.
+It was based on the life of Prince Louis Ferdinand of Prussia (1772–1806) and was part of the series of Prussian films made during Weimar Germany.

+In Austria, it was released as Bonaparte vor dem Rhein.